SFStefenon/WBF-HE-YOLO/README.md

 ## To perform the hypetuning of YOLO the **Optuna framework** is applied.

-There are two ways to compute the Optuna, the first is locally on a cluster or your PC and the second is using Google Colab.
+There are two ways to compute the Optuna, the first is locally on a cluster or on your PC and the second is using Google Colab.

 > If you decide to use Colab, please go ahead and try it on using this [notebook](https://github.com/SFStefenon/WBF-HE-YOLO/blob/main/Hypertuning_Optuna/Google_Colab_Computing/YOLOv8_Optuna.ipynb)!
 You will be asked to confirm your access to the drive where the data will be saved.